-Enough about us – let’s get back to you!
 Herb gardening in January is all about planning.
-Whether you are working on your 30th herb garden, or you are working with a Garden Designer to plant a new one in your garden, a good plan is an important first step.
+Whether you are working on your 30th herb garden, or you are working on your very first one, a good plan is an important first step.
 And, it doesn’t have to be a daunting task, but rather an enjoyable pastime that will ensure a bountiful spring garden.

-You might’ve had a heavy time in the garden this year, some new designs perhaps.
 If you are a new gardener, then this might be your chance to start from scratch in the gardener world.
-Perhaps you’ve had a browse on sites like gardenstone.co.uk for a new patio, or you have had a peruse online for outdoor furniture.
+Perhaps you’ve had a browse on sites for a new patio, or you have had a peruse online for outdoor furniture.
 Well a garden isn’t a garden without some sort of foliage.
 And a herb garden is a way to really add some natural vibes and some character to your garden.
-Although I admire those gorgeous formal herb gardens (intricacy woven knots), I’m more attracted to a casual, natural design that doesn’t require a great deal of trimming, weeding, and worrying.
-And, since I really love to use my herbs in the kitchen, my garden tends to be more culinary in nature.
-Culinary herbs can be planted anywhere in the garden: plant them under an ornamental tree, among your vegetables, or in containers.
+And, since you can make your garden full of herbs you love to use in the kitchen.
+You can create an Culinary herb garden that can be planted anywhere in your garden: plant them under an ornamental tree, among your vegetables, or in containers.
 The larger herbs make perfect landscape plants.
-But, for my money, I like to create an informal garden of culinary herbs planted as a curving border.
+Using herbs in you garden you can even create a informal garden of culinary herbs planted as a curving border.
 This particular plan can also be treated as an island, accessible on all sides.
-Whichever you choose, there are a few guiding principles: